 A dancer too sexy to dance?

-Inul Daratista, patient pushing dangdut style to new levels, has developed a popular following and with it, the attention of fundamental elements.
+Inul Daratista, pushing dangdut style to new levels, has developed a popular following and with it, the attention of fundamental elements.

 ?Inul?s a small problem.
 We must pay more attention to eradicating eroticism.? — Hasyim Muzadi.

 The full text of a recent article follows…The devil?s dancer

 Topic: Asia news

 She is a singer, dancer, and a political hot potato.
 Waggling her hips in Indonesia?s “dangdut” style, Inul Daratista is hitting the big time and courting controversy as she goes.

 The public loves her, the president?s husband has danced with her, but hard-line Muslims in Indonesia are up in arms.

 A composite style blending Middle Eastern, Indian and Malay music with the indigenous sound of East Java, it already has stars like Iis Dahlia and Ike Nurjanah to its name.
 So why has Inul triumphed so spectacularly with it?